Norddeutscher Rundfunk: NDR history

+NDR is the organization responsible within ARD for overseeing Germany's participation in the Eurovision Song Contest from 1996 to 2025, with responsibilities transferring to SWR from 2026 onwards.
+As such, following Germany's victory in the 55th annual contest, NDR organised the 56th annual contest on behalf of ARD.
+The contest was held in Düsseldorf on 10–14 May 2011 despite the city being located outside NDR's broadcasting area.

 Studios

 NDR's studios in Hamburg are in two locations, both within the borough of Eimsbüttel: the television studios are in the quarter of Lokstedt while the radio studios are in the quarter of Harvestehude (though they are called "Funkhaus am Rothenbaum"), a little closer to the city centre.
 There are also regional studios, having both radio and television production facilities, in the state capitals Hanover, Kiel and Schwerin.
 The facility in Hanover is now called the Landesfunkhaus Niedersachsen.
 In addition, NDR maintains facilities at ARD's national studios in Berlin.